drabell/BellWeather/README.md

 BUG REPORT
-Error discovered regarding the wind speed readings in the New York City on 08/06/2018: the site data shows wind speed as -246mph (?!).
+Error discovered regarding the wind speed readings in the New York City on 08/06/2018: the site data shows wind speed as negative -246.
 The same type of error observed in this app: wind speed shown as -553 mph (see the screenshot WindSpeedError).
 Status: TBD